domoritz/arrow-tools/Readme.md

 ```
 USAGE:
-    json2arrow [FLAGS] [OPTIONS] <JSON> [ARROW]
+    json2arrow [OPTIONS] <JSON> [ARROW]

 ARGS:
     <JSON>     Input JSON file
     <ARROW>    Output file, stdout if not present

-FLAGS:
-    -h, --help       Prints help information
-    -v, --verbose    Print the schema to stderr
-    -V, --version    Prints version information

 OPTIONS:
+    -h, --help
+            Print help information

-    -m, --max-read-records <max-read-records>
+    -m, --max-read-records <MAX_READ_RECORDS>
             The number of records to infer the schema from.
-All rows if not present
+All rows if not present.
+Setting max-
+            read-records to zero will stop schema inference and all columns will be string typed

+    -n, --dry
+            Only print the schema

+    -p, --print-schema
+            Print the schema to stderr

+    -V, --version
+            Print version information
 ```

 ## Limitations